What Does a Reward Program Cost? Your Best Billing Models

 Program sponsors can create their own “point currency” and assign a value to those points.
 The most common point value we see is $.005 (so 5,000 points are worth $25 in reward value).
 It is vital to try and create a point-scheme that isn’t tied to cash or the dollar, as the research has proven that non-cash incentives are more motivating.
 A points program is about driving performance, not compensation.

 The client pays for the points as they are redeemed.
-In this model, the client only gets charged for points once they are spent and gone.
-This model helps ensure a higher return on investment because even in the most engaging programs, not all points will get spent.
+In this model, the client only gets charged for points once they are spent.
+This model helps ensure a higher return on investment because even in the most engaging programs, not all points are used.

 It may seem like a no-brainer, but bill on redemption does provide some challenges as the reward program cost will be unpredictable and even inefficient for your account team to understand.
 Your company must carry the potential liability as you issue out points.
 This means the cost of the reward can hit the books months or even years after the points were initially awarded.
 HMI programs typically see over a 95% ultimate redemption rate, so one way or another, these points will hit down the line.

-The issuance billing model is when the points get paid upfront when a client issues out those points to the participants that are able to redeem.
-The issuance model works well for clients that typically work with POS and need a consistent way to plan their budget and the costs of the points.
+In the issuance billing model, points get paid upfront.
+This model works well for clients that typically work with POS and need a consistent way to plan their budget and the costs of the points.
 It provides a balanced billing approach.
 HMI manages the liability of the program.
 We know not all points issued will be spent.

-If you decided to go this route, often your reward program cost around administration would be discounted to account for the program leftover points and breakage supporting the program and our services.
-Another alternative we can offer at set-up: we would clear out points from inactive accounts.
-These points can be credited back to a house account in which you can award or gift to other participants in the future or fund future program initiatives.
+If you decide to go this route, often your reward program cost around administration would be discounted.
+This accounts for any leftover points or breakage.
+Another alternative we offer is clearing out points for inactive users.
+These points can be credited back to a house account and used for an award or gift for other participants.
+It can also be used to fund future program initiatives.

 When setting up a program, there are a wide variety of things to consider that may feel overwhelming.
-It is essential to know your options and how to explain this choice to your finance team when they come calling.
-Have questions about options?
-How to manage program liability and point investment?
-How to structure an incentive program to ensure its self-liquidating?
-What marketing and communications will help you capture mindshare?
+It is essential to know your options and how to explain this choice to your finance team.

 At HMI, we have 40 years of experience managing point-based programs in the B2B space across numerous channels.
-It is not only what we do but helping clients structure programs and gain performance is why we do it.
-Contact us today, we are here to help.
+Contact us today.
+We’re here to help.

 Need more incentive insights?
 Check out these related articles.